proximax-storage/xpx-chain-devportal-docs/docs/client/commands.md

 ### Aggregate bonded transactions

-Monitors new [aggregate transactions](../built-in-features/aggregate-transaction.md) with missing signatures added to an [account](../built-in-features/account.md).
+To monitors new [aggregate transactions](../built-in-features/aggregate-transaction.md) with missing signatures added to an [account](../built-in-features/account.md).

 **Options**